Introduction

 const password = promptPassword();

-// 3.
-Process the operation
+// 7.
+Processing the operation

 async function processOperation() {